QasimWani/LeetHub/README.md

 </tr></table>

 ## What is LeetHub?
-<p>A chrome extension that automatically pushes your code to GitHub when you pass all tests on a <a href="http://leetcode.com/">Leetcode</a> problem. </p>
+<p>A firefox and chrome extension that automatically pushes your code to GitHub when you pass all tests on a <a href="http://leetcode.com/">Leetcode</a> problem. </p>

 ## How fast is it really?